quii/monolith-to-micro/README.md

 # Monolith to Micro

-Starting microservices I feel is a waste of time and a violation of YAGNI.
+Starting a project with microservices I feel is a waste of time and a violation of YAGNI.
 That's not to say just build a big monolith!
-You should start with a monolith to start building your product, iterating and evolving it listening to feedback.
+Begin with a "monolith" to start building your product, iterating and evolving it listening to feedback.
 Eventually you'll start to "see" the services you'll want to split out, based on real experience of the system rather than architect trying to guess it.

 From this project I hope we will see how you can successfully evolve toward a distributed system from a monolith so long as you maintain a decent level of refactoring.